(Last updated: July 22, 2018)

 Tips: Don’t be afraid to ask the Cast Members working the recruitment center which missions they would recommend, especially if the weather isn’t great, since some of the missions are completely inside and out of the elements.

-Cost: Free to collect stamps or to color a complimentary Duffy handheld fan.
+Cost: Free to collect traveler cards, stickers, and suitcase themed baggie and to color the complimentary traveler cards.
 However, you can choose to spend a little money (or make your own if you're crafty) on a passport.

 Recommended for: Preschoolers up to tweens, although those that still like to color might find it the most fun

 Description: Another fantastic way to get your younger children immersed in the different pavilions of Epcot is to seek out the Kidcot Fun Stops.
-Located in each country, the Kidcot Fun Stops are basically tables set up to allow children to color a Duffy the Disney Bear handheld fan while they interact with a Cast Member representing that pavilion’s country.
+Located in each country, the Kidcot Fun Stops are basically tables set up to allow children to collect a traveler card with a fun fact about each country.
+The backside of the traveler card is a coloring sheet themed to the country and provides an opportunity to interact with a Cast Member representing that pavilion’s country.

 While you may be thinking that you can color at home, so why spend precious vacation time coloring, the best part of the experience comes from the interactions children have with the Cast Members.
 While participants color, the Cast Members speak about their native country, sharing basic information and even teaching a word or two.
-Each Cast Member will also sign the back of your Duffy the Bear fan with the child's name written in the native language of the country and each one has a unique stamp for either your fan or a passport.
+Each Cast Member will also mark the traveler card or passport with a word in the language of the country, a stamp, or a sticker.

-You can try to complete all the countries or just hit a few and save the rest for your next trip, but the passports can make for a very unique souvenir of the experience.
+You can try to complete all the countries or just hit a few and save the rest for your next trip.
+Once you complete all the countries, you will receive a completion postcard.